dat2/csv-aggregator/README.md

   - 'desc2'
 sort: 'date'
 +filter:
-+  - if 'chequing' in account then not 'transfer from savings'
++  - if 'assets:chequing' then not 'transfer from savings'
-+  - if 'savings' in account then not 'transfer from savings'
++  - if 'assets:savings' then not 'transfer from savings'
 ```
 - Create a directory `csvs` with the following files: